postlight/headless-wp-starter/README.md

 ## Extend the REST and GraphQL APIs

-At this point you can start setting up custom fields in the WordPress admin, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
+At this point you can start activating plugins & setting up custom fields in the WordPress admin, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
 You can also [modify and extend the GraphQL API](https://wpgraphql.com/docs/getting-started/about).

 The primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`.
 Remember to [lint your code](README-linting.md) as you go.